SynthstromAudible/DelugeFirmware/docs/community_features.md

 - ([#395]) Load synth presets into kit rows by holding the row's `AUDITION` + `SYNTH`.
 Saving can be done by holding the audition pad and pressing save.

+- ([#3029]) Midi and Gate kit rows now are arpeggiator-enabled, and they have a menu to set it up.

 #### 3.7 - Global Interface

 - ([#118]) Sticky Shift - When enabled, tapping `SHIFT` will lock shift `ON` unless another button is also pressed